-- Invents word “philosophy” – that is, lover of knowledge
+He invents word “philosophy” – that is, lover of knowledge

-- Inspires Plato’s distinction between being and becoming: the notion that the universe is fixed and constant.
+He inspires Plato’s distinction between being and becoming: the notion that the universe is fixed and constant.

-- In turn, inspires Aristotle’s rational, orderly vision of cosmology: the universe can be arranged and ordered into a complete, coherent, unified system.
+In turn, he inspires Aristotle’s rational, orderly vision of cosmology: the universe can be arranged and ordered into a complete, coherent, unified system.
 It is governed by logic.
 Reason is the highest attribute of human nature.
 To be rational is also to be ethical and therefore, divine.

-Pythagoras instituted a dominant theory or discipline of Arithmetika theologomena, virtually equivalent to the Jewish gematria, the system of calculating Hebrew letters as numbers to discover further meaning, HaShem’s intention, in the Torah.
+Pythagoras instituted a dominant theory or discipline of Arithmetika theologomena, virtually equivalent to the Jewish gematria, the system of calculating Hebrew letters as numbers to discover further meaning, God’s intention, in the Torah.
 The entwinement of the two concepts is intimate; maybe Pythagoras imported it from his contact with Judaic mysteries in Israel and Babylon.
 It should also be noted, though, that the word gematria has a Greek origin: it is a cognate of ‘gamma + tria’ and bears etymological relationship to geometry and grammar

-- Contemplation of the universe from reason – rational thought – is the highest human activity.
+Contemplation of the universe from reason – rational thought – is the highest human activity.

-which they used while enforcing their famous discipline of ascetic silence.
-One of these signs, in fact the only one we know of for sure that survives to today, is the same as the split-fingered gesture of the Kohanim, which Pythagoreans used for “salut” (a deep concept signifying cleanliness, purity, ethical truth, and blessing or greeting).
+Pythagoreans also communicated via a system of secret signs, numerical codes, and hand gestures which they used while enforcing their famous discipline of ascetic silence.
+One of these signs, in fact the only one we know of for sure that survives to today, is the same as the split-fingered gesture of the Kohanim, which Pythagoreans used for “salut,” a deep concept signifying cleanliness, purity, ethical truth, and blessing or greeting.
 Maybe this is precisely the secret code the traitorous old man used to betray Jerusalem to the Greek sympathizers.

 So we can see what the Talmud is concerned about.
 Pythagoreanism was a seductive and powerful philosophy, a form of secular/pagan theology that would have been, and was, attractive to Jews, with our love of learning and wisdom and esoteric knowledge.